High-dimensional regression with potential prior information on variable importance: Methodology

-Applying the two measures outlined above yields substantial reduction in the effort required to compute a full grid of solutions, as shown in Figure~\ref{fig:comptime}.
-Algorithm~\ref{alg:lasso} below describes how our approach is implemented.
+Applying the two measures outlined above yields substantial reduction in the effort required to compute a full set of solution paths across all nested subsets, as shown in Figure~\ref{fig:comptime}.
+Algorithm~\ref{alg:lasso} below describes how our nested regression approach is implemented.
 The sets $A(k, l)$ record which variables have been included in the solution path for variable set $S_k$ at $\lambda = \lambda_l$.